Variable data cells & system variables

 You can use the

-$[SYS_USER] variable to refer to the app user using the app at the time of editing or submitting values.
-For automations, you can use this system variable to:
+$[SYS_USER] variable to refer to the app user using the app as shown in the image below or to capture their name when they edit or submit values.

 - Find/reference what user edited a specific field in the data table